jimathyp/pages/index.md

-## pages
+## tech-pages

-A collection of useful or not so useful pages on any topic.
+A collection of useful or not so useful pages on any technical related topic.

 ### Usage